rancher/rancher-docs/versioned_docs/version-2.6/getting-started/installation-and-upgrade/install-upgrade-on-a-kubernetes-cluster/rancher-on-gke.md

 To successfully create a GKE cluster with Rancher, your GKE must be in Standard mode.
 GKE has two modes of operation when creating a Kubernetes cluster, Autopilot and Standard mode.
 The cluster configuration for Autopilot mode has restrictions on editing the kube-system namespace.
 However, Rancher needs to create resources in the kube-system namespace during installation.
 As a result, you will not be able to install Rancher on a GKE cluster created in Autopilot mode.
 For more information about the difference between GKE Autopilot mode and Standard mode, visit [Compare GKE Autopilot and Standard.](https://cloud.google.com/kubernetes-engine/docs/resources/autopilot-standard-feature-comparison)

-**Note:** If the version of Kubernetes is updated to v1.22 or later, the version of ingress-nginx would also need to be [updated](https://kubernetes.github.io/ingress-nginx/#faq-migration-to-apiversion-networkingk8siov1).
+**Note:** If you're updating from an older version of Kubernetes, to Kubernetes v1.22 or above, you also need to [update](https://kubernetes.github.io/ingress-nginx/user-guide/k8s-122-migration/) ingress-nginx.

 ```
 gcloud container clusters create cluster-name --num-nodes=3 --cluster-version=<VERSION>